 Key Software Development Team Roles And Responsibilities

-So now you know exactly how to manage your team, and how to get the best out of them, it’s time to build those all-important software development teams and get a better understand of the roles and responsibilities of each member.
+So now you know exactly how to manage your team and how to get the best out of them, it’s time to build those all-important software development teams and get a better understanding of the roles and responsibilities of each member.
 Before making any hiring decisions, however, it’s essential to know what specialists you need.

 When you bring in a team, you’ll also need to organize work processes and assign project roles.
 One of the most popular ways to do this is to use Scrum and a Scrum team, which comes from the Agile methodology.